 Gangsters, movie stars, and jazz musicians have all lent a hand in shaping the history of 80 St. Mark’s Place.
 This 1845 rowhouse, sitting just outside the East Village/Lower East Side Historic District, has been a speakeasy, a jazz club, and a moviehouse.
 The site now serves as Theater 80, a live theater venue.
 In its many incarnations, the space has hosted show business’ biggest names, from jazz legends like Thelonius Monk to screen stars like Joan Crawford.
-Some of those celebrities have left their mark outside the theater on New York City’s very own walk of fame, a secret of St. Mark’s Place that will be explored in our upcoming virtual tour of the East Village street!
+Some of those celebrities have left their mark outside the theater on New York City’s very own walk of fame, a secret of St. Mark’s Place.

 As you walk past Theater 80 and look down, you will see the names of actors and actresses like Dom DeLuise, Myrna Loy, Gloria Swanson, and Kitty Carlisle.
 These figures of the stage and screen all have a connection to New York City and the performing arts scene here.
 Recent additions include Joan Rivers, signed in 2011, and actor Alan Cumming, signed in 2014.
 The signatures are accompanied by a hand or shoeprint and the date or year the imprint was made.
 DeLuise added a tiny smile to his 1983 marking, and Joan Crawford made her name so big she ran out of room.
 The tradition of leaving a mark on the sidewalk outside the theater started in 1971.